Generic Name: brompheniramine, codeine, and phenylephrine (BROM fen IR a meen, KOE deen, FEN il EFF rin)

 Do not breast-feed.
 Codeine can pass into breast milk and may cause drowsiness, breathing problems, or death in a nursing baby.
 Brompheniramine may slow breast milk production.

-How should I take M-End PE (brompheniramine, codeine, and phenylephrine)?
+How should I take M-End PE?

 Codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away codeine is against the law.